Is IVV:ASX ETF a good investment right now?

 IVV vs NDQ

 The Betashares Nasdaq 100 ETF ($NDQ) tracks the performance of the NASDAQ-100 Index, focusing primarily on technology, telecommunications and retail companies.
-This ETF will not provide as much diversification as $IVV, but is an option for tech enthusiastic investors.
+This ETF will not provide as much diversification as $IVV, but is an option for tech enthusiastic investors (follow these steps here to start investing in the Nasdaq from Australia).

 👉Learn more at IVV vs NDQ on our ETF comparison tool.